RobolinkInc/doc-v2/docs/zumi/blockly/Junior/06-Camera/04-take-picture.md

 ##### Description

-Takes a picture with Zumi's camera
+Captures a color image with Zumi's camera and stores the array as a frame object.
+Use the image object with show_image() to display in Blockly.
+This block cannot be used without importing and starting the camera.

 ##### Parameters

-None <!-- image -->
+None

 ##### Returns

-None
+**image**: A frame object composed of a 160x128 array of pixels.

 ##### Example